-Winters lived up to the mountain top area…… SNOW….. lots of SNOW.
+Winters lived up to the mountain top area.
+Snow.
+Lots of snow!
 We had a Franklin Stove for heating and spent most of our time in the living room gathered together around the stove on the really cold days and nights.
-I remember coming home from grocery shopping one day and driving up the driveway incline that was covered with ice and snow.
-I had GR with me who had fallen asleep on the ride home.
+On one snowy and particularly icy day I came home from grocery shopping and drove up the driveway incline that was covered with ice and snow.
+The baby had fallen asleep on the ride home.
 I carefully navigated my way back and forth from car to kitchen with arms full of groceries.
-On the last trip, I had GR in my arms.
+On the last trip, I had the baby in my arms.
 His head was on my right shoulder and I had a bag of groceries tucked in my left arm.
 As I was making my way around the car I slipped on the ice and snow and took a hard fall.
-Luckily, I was able to turn in such a way that I protected GR from injury but I wrenched my neck badly.
+Luckily, I was able to turn in such a way that I protected the baby from injury but I wrenched my neck badly.
 For a long time after that, I was visiting doctors trying to figure out what was causing the symptoms of pain and numbness I was having.
 I don’t recall any physical therapy during that time but I do remember wearing an awkward neck brace to relieve the pain.
-It was a long, long winter.
+It was a long, long winter..

 There was a little country Catholic Church there.
 The priest who was pastor was very conservative and gave sermons about sex and teenagers.
 Don and I would just look over at each other and roll our eyes.
 The Church’s obsession with all things related to sex continues today.
 At the time, Jimmy Carter made the news because he dared to say he understood lusting in the heart as a Christian.
 This did not go over very well with conservative Republican Christians.
 I had volunteered to type the bulletin for the pastor and he would drop it off at our house and have a cup of coffee.
 It was a little awkward trying to know what to say when he wanted to talk about Jimmy Carter.
 For Christmas, he gave me a beautiful felt banner with the Mary and the Infant Jesus on it.

-I recall going to a retreat that was recommended by one of the board members at the medical center.
-I was having mixed feelings about the Catholic Church at that time and ambivalent about going.
+I went to a retreat recommended by one of the board members at the medical center.
+I was having mixed feelings about the Catholic Church at the time and was ambivalent about going.
 Don had gone to the men’s retreat and when it came time for me to go to the women’s retreat my heart wasn’t in it.
-When Don and the boys dropped me off for the weekend, GR cried when I tried to leave the car.
+When Don and the boys dropped me off for the weekend, the baby cried when I got out of the car.
 In retrospect, I would have been better to get back in the car and go home.
 There was a climate of stress hanging over us when Don was home; a feeling that we were on guard and in his way.
-It was his only time to relax and he had no time to spend involved in the family dynamics, so I reluctantly decided to go to the retreat.
-All this most likely added to my depressed feelings during this time.
+It was his only time to relax and he had no time to involve in the family dynamics, so I reluctantly decided to go to the retreat.
+All this most likely added to my depressed feelings.
 Things began to unravel.

-It was during this time that Don’s father was hospitalized again.
-He had rheumatoid arthritis and many other ailments that left him in much pain and progressively immobile.
+Don’s father was hospitalized with rheumatoid arthritis and many other ailments that left him in much pain and progressively immobile.
 Don traveled back to New Jersey with two of the boys and I stayed home with three.
 When he returned, there was the same stress surrounding us.
 It was a confusing time.
 He was complaining about the medical center and once more talking about a move.
 This wasn’t exactly the happiest time for me either.
 I felt isolated in Pennsylvania and couldn’t see the path to moving forward with the hopes I had for my own life and our sons’ lives.
 My response to Don’s discontent again was a hope that we could find something closer to New Jersey and family, sensing that I was going to need that support.
 New Jersey still wasn’t embracing the concept of physician assistants so finding employment there was ruled out.

-We drifted along, looking for signs of what to do I had already expressed the desire to move back into New Jersey closer to family only to be told by Don that it was an impossibility to find a job as a physician’s assistant in that State.
-So when we saw an ad about an opening for a physician’s assistant position in the Upstate New York area, the wheels were once more put into action.
+We drifted along, looking for signs of what to do.
+I had already expressed the desire to move back to New Jersey closer to family only to be told by Don that it was an impossibility to find a job as a physician’s assistant in that State.
+So, when we saw an ad about an opening for a physician’s assistant position in the Upstate New York area, the wheels were once more put into action.
 There was another telephone interview that was very positive and the decision was made to pursue it further.
-The whole family then traveled back to Upstate New York to check out the area.
+The whole family then traveled back to check out the area.

-I didn’t have the ability to use Google back then which would give me more information.
-I was able to get information about the surrounding area through phone calls.
 There were lots of state and county parks in the Adirondack area which held out the promise of a thriving, active life for our family.
-So the process of severing any emotional and psychological ties to what was our home for a year and a half started to fall into place.
-There were very few farewells when we pulled out of the mountaintop and once more hit the road
+So, the process of severing any emotional and psychological ties to what was our home for a year and a half started to fall into place.
+There were very few farewells when we pulled out of the mountaintop and once more hit the road.

-Before we left, we took a one week summer vacation to Chincoteague Island, Virginia and Assateague Island which is the home of the wild ponies.
-It was very exciting planning for this vacation, and it took our minds off of the big move ahead of us.
-The next door neighbors had a yard sale just before we left and one of my sons found the book, Misty of Chincoteague, while browsing through the book sale.
+Before we left, we took a one-week summer vacation to Chincoteague Island, Virginia, and Assateague Island, which is the home of the wild ponies.
+It was very exciting planning for this vacation, and it took our minds off the big move ahead of us.
+The next-door neighbors had a yard sale just before we left and one of my sons found the book, Misty of Chincoteague, while browsing through the book sale.
 We felt there was something more than coincidental that we chanced upon it and it brought the area and the history alive through the eyes of the young, main character.
 We stayed in a studio apartment rental that had a kitchenette, a large main room with fold-out chairs and sofas with all seven of us crammed in close quarters.
-Not a very relaxing setting for Don and I to relight the romantic fires where we’d sneak off to the bathroom for a few moments alone.
+Not a very relaxing setting for Don and I to relight the romantic fires, and we’d sneak off to the bathroom for a few moments alone.

-Money was very tight ~ even more so with the frequent moves over the last three years.
+Money was very tight, even more so with the frequent moves over the last three years.
 We ate in most of the time and planned a big breakfast at one of the restaurants as the main treat.
 I really loved it there and thought to myself how much I would like to visit there again during different circumstances.
 The active, healthy life appealed to me.
-We went bicycle riding along the bay, all seven of us, with G in a child’s seat on the back of Don’s bike.
+We went bicycle riding along the bay, all seven of us, with the youngest, now three, in a child’s seat on the back of Don’s bike.
 The beach was beautiful and not crowded.
 Crabbing off the dock and bringing back our catch for dropping in a pot of boiling water for the night’s supper gave us lasting memories.
-Four pre-teens, one three year old and two parents who seemed to be coasting and drifting further apart became closer, as vacations always do.
+Four pre-teens, one three-year old and two parents who seemed to be coasting and drifting further apart, became closer, as happens on vacation.
 It provided all of us with some space to forget the worries and concerns about what was going to happen and where we were heading.
 The only stressful event was when Don cut his foot trying to retrieve a crabbing cage that had fallen into the water.
-It was a pretty bad injury that needed stitches and bandages.
-He wasn’t able to put his shoe on.
+It was a pretty bad injury that needed stitches and bandages, and he wasn’t able to put his shoe on.
 The remaining days left were spent within the limitations of what he was able to do which kind of added to his feeling that nothing was going right for him.
-At those times, I saw myself role-playing my mother and hearing her quotes coming out of my mouth attempting to put a bright side on everything that seemed to be going very wrong.
+I saw myself role-playing my mother and hearing her quotes coming out of my mouth attempting to put a bright side on everything that seemed to be going very wrong.

 Just before we were due to move, a phone call came from the realtor that the closing on the house was delayed and that we wouldn’t be able to move in until a week or so later than expected.
 Somehow, it was decided that we had to leave as planned anyway.
-One of the women who worked at the medical practice offered us the option of staying in a vacant home that belonged to her which was up for sale.
+One of the women who worked at the medical practice offered us the option of staying in a vacant home that belonged to her.
 Sight unseen, Don agreed so we would be able to arrive in time for him to begin work at the hospital.
-I’ve tried to recall if there was any discussion of other options as my memory of this was I had no choice but to go with the flow.
-It seems that there was an urgency to getting there on time and doing things one way, his way.
+I’ve tried to recall if there was any discussion of other options as my memory of this was that I had no choice but to go with the flow.
+It seems that there was an urgency to getting there on time and doing things one way: his way.
 We fell in line in order to keep the peace.
-Our house in Pennsylvania still was on the housing market.
+Our house in Pennsylvania was still on the housing market.
 We left this dilemma in the hands of the realtor there, realizing that not many people were making a relocation into the small mining town on the mountaintop.
-We were fortunate to have sold it within the year of our arrival back up to Upstate New York, although we made no profit on it.
+Fortunately, we sold it within a year of our arrival back in New York, although we made no profit on it.

-I felt that my role was to keep things running a smoothly as possible for my family through this transition, while reassuring them with positive encouragement.
+I felt that my role was to keep things running as smoothly as possible for my family through this transition, while reassuring them with positive encouragement.
 I was looking for the light at the end of the tunnel where things would finally calm down and we would finally be able to begin to move on with our individual lives in a new community.
-I lacked the confidence to face reality and speak up about my intuition on all these events unfolding.
+I lacked the confidence to face reality and speak up about my intuition on all these unfolding events.
 Today I’ve gained more awareness and understanding of what I was dealing with and the effects on my family.
-I realize now that there was not much I could’ve done to get support in how to handle all this.
+I realize now that there was not too much that I could’ve done to get support in how to handle all this.
 The support just wasn’t there for me.